Home Page Search For Band or Strap Order Status Shopping Cart Store Policy Q&A About Us

 • X-Long - 5 1/2"(140mm) x 4" (102mm) for mens and 5"(127mm) x 3 1/2"(89mm) for ladies

-Every brand follows their own guidelines and bands of the same length will vary in size form DiModel to Hadley or Toscana sometimes by as much as 1/2".
+Every brand follows they own guidelines and bands of the same length will vary in size.

 Q. My watch measures 17mm between the lugs, but there are not too many choices, can I use 16mm instead?